dogecoin/dogecoin/doc/zmq.md

 ZeroMQ endpoint specifiers for TCP (and others) are documented in the [ZeroMQ API](http://api.zeromq.org/4-0:_start).

-Client side, then, the ZeroMQ subscriber socket must have the ZMQ_SUBSCRIBE option set to one or either of these prefixes (for instance, just `hash`); without doing so will result in no messages arriving.
+Client-side, then, the ZeroMQ subscriber socket must have the ZMQ_SUBSCRIBE option set to one or either of these prefixes (for instance, just `hash`); without doing so will result in no messages arriving.
 Please see `contrib/zmq/zmq_sub.py` for a working example.